Does your horse need a new halter?

-Maybe?!
+Maybe?
 I’m a huge fan of leather halters for the safety factor, but nylon halters with a leather crown piece can last a really long time with proper care.
-Nylon is inexpensive to replace, but leather can often times be repaired easily.
-But, if you need a reason to go shopping, here are some signs you need to repair/replace your horse’s halter:
+Nylon is inexpensive to replace, but leather can be repaired easily.

 - Critical parts are frayed, torn, or damaged.
 As touch as nylon and leather are, they still wear and can fray and tear.

-The edges are just barely starting to fray and crack.
+The edges are just barely starting to fray and crack on this leather halter.

-- You are just OVER plain looking halters and want a totally blinged out new one.
+- You are OVER plain-looking halters and want a totally blinged-out new one.
 Go for it.